Academic Catalogs

 Major or Area of Emphasis Requirement

-Completion of a minimum of 18 units of study with all coursework for the Major or Area of Emphasis being completed with a grade of “C” or better.
+Completion of a minimum of 18 units within a Major or Area of Emphasis with a grade of “C” or better.
 Select a Major or Area of Emphasis and meet with a counselor for exact requirements.

-AREA A: English Language, Communication, and Analytical Thinking
+AREA 1: English Composition, Communication, and Analytical Thinking

 Course Title Units